Shipping to Australia

 United States Regulations:

 United States Customs filed regulations on 31 October 2002 that may have significant documentation implications for clients exporting to the U.S.A.
 The regulations require all lines with a direct call in any U.S. Port to lodge a complete and accurate manifest with U.S. Customs 24 hours prior to vessel’s arrival in the loading port.
 If any containers are not manifested within this time frame they may not be loaded under threat of significant fines or rejection of the vessel’s permit to discharge cargo in the U.S.

 The following destinations must adhere to this rule due to at least one transhipment port being in the United States:

 Oranjestad, Dutch Antilles

 South American destinations:

 Buenos Aires, Argentina

 The regulations will have a significant impact industry wide and unfortunately procedures must change to comply with these regulations.
-For Maersk Line to satisfy the U.S. Customs requirements we must impose formal cut-offs for the receipt of Forwarding Instructions.
-To ensure sufficient time is available to submit manifest details and obtain approval, Maersk Line will require the receipt of Forwarding Instructions at a minimum of two full working days in advance of vessel arrival.
+For Maersk to satisfy the U.S. Customs requirements we must impose formal cut-offs for the receipt of Forwarding Instructions.
+To ensure sufficient time is available to submit manifest details and obtain approval, Maersk will require the receipt of Forwarding Instructions at a minimum of two full working days in advance of vessel arrival.